November is Veterans & Military Family Month

 - Diaries of men while serving on crash boats

-While the AAF/USAF Crash Boat Association is still active, they no longer maintain a website.
-Due to the extensive contributions from its members of photos, manuals, information, and mission reports, this site has become sort of their unofficial home on the web.
+While the AAF/USAF Crash Boat Association is still active, they no longer maintain a separate website but have chosen to sponsor this site.
+Due to the extensive contributions from its members of photos, manuals, information, and mission reports, this site has become their semi-official home on the web.

 In spite of the many hardships, for many of the men who served on these small boats, it was one of the most outstanding and rewarding periods of their lives.
 By now, most have passed from this life.
 I hope this site will keep their memory alive for at least a few years.
 Please feel free to copy any material on this website for your personal, non-commercial use.